stevearc/flywheel/doc/topics/queries.rst

     for tweet in all_tweets:
         retweets += tweet.retweets

-there are two finalizing statements that retrieve a single item:
+There are two finalizing statements that retrieve a single item:
 :meth:`~flywheel.engine.Query.first` and :meth:`~flywheel.engine.Query.one`.
 Calling :meth:`~flywheel.engine.Query.first` will return the first element of the results, or None if there are no results.
 Calling